ioBroker/ioBroker.zigbee/README.md

 <span><img src="http://img.dxcdn.com/productimages/sku_429601_2.jpg" width="100"></span>
 <span><img src="https://ae01.alicdn.com/kf/HTB1zAA5QVXXXXahapXXq6xXFXXXu/RF-TO-USB-CC2530-CC2591-RF-switch-USB-transparent-serial-data-transmission-equipment.jpg_640x640.jpg" width="100"></span>

-The necessary equipment for the firmware and the device preparation process is described [here (in English)](https://github.com/Koenkk/zigbee2mqtt/wiki/Getting-started) or [here (in Russian)](https://github.com/kirovilya/ioBroker.zigbee/wiki/%D0%9F%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0)
+The necessary equipment for the firmware and the device preparation process are described [here (in English)](https://github.com/Koenkk/zigbee2mqtt/wiki/Getting-started) or [here (in Russian)](https://github.com/kirovilya/ioBroker.zigbee/wiki/%D0%9F%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0)

-The devices connected to the Zigbee-network inform the coordinator of their status and events (button presses, motion detection, temperature change).
+The devices connected to the Zigbee-network and inform the coordinator of their status and events (button presses, motion detection, temperature change).
 This information is reflected in the ioBroker object-states.
 Some ioBroker states have feedback and send commands to the zigbee-device when the value changes (switching the state of the outlet or lamp, changing the scene or the brightness of the lamp).

 ## Work with adapter